-Detroit-born keyboardist Greg Phillinganes has been one of the most sought-after session musicians of the last three decades.
+Detroit-born keyboardist Greg Phillinganes has been one of the most sought-after session musicians of the last half century.

 By Chris Rizik